guy-stapleton/learning-php-mysql-js/learnings.md

 - With loops, you break out of nested operations by using break with a number e.g. break 2;
 - casting a value (override the namture of type coercion)
 - Using the fucntion_exits to test if function is available
+- Associative Arrays: rather than indexes you can refer to value by a name
 ## Learnings

 ## Mistakes